meganle414/YouTube-Music-Desktop-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 * An Electron.js desktop app for YouTube Music.
 Download-friendly!
 Keep your music with you even when you're offline!
+Auto skips ads!

 <img src="images/default.png">